Kee-Wang/UmdEduMail/README.md

 5. There are several settings.
-    * SMTP Server: smtp.gmail.com
+    * SMTP Server: `smtp.gmail.com`
-    * Port: 465
+    * Port: `465`
     * Username: `id@terpmail.umd.edu`

-    You might see `Authentication failed.
+    You might see failure saying `Authentication failed.
 Please check your username/password and Less Secure Apps access for id@terpmail.umd.edu`.
 If you are absolutely sure your entered the correcet account/password combination, then it might be you have to authorize for `less secure apps`.
 So click on the hyperlink and follow the instruction.

 6. You will receive a confirmation code send by `University of Maryland Team`.
 Enter the confirmation code and proceed.
 Notice, you might need to make sure your `id@umd.edu` can receive email so that you can receive the confirmation code.